 - Next, the calculator makes recommendations for part-year employees accordingly.
 If a taxpayer has more than one part-year job, the Withholding Calculator can account for this as well.

-Taxpayers should have a completed 2017 tax return available and will also need their most recent pay stub before using the Withholding Calculator.
+Taxpayers should have their most recent completed tax return available and will also need their most recent pay stub before using the Withholding Calculator.

 Calculator results depend on the accuracy of information entered.
 If a taxpayer’s personal circumstances change during the year, they should return to the calculator to check whether their withholding needs to be adjusted.
 For taxpayers who work for only part of the year, it’s best to do a paycheck check-up early in their employment period, so their tax withholding is most accurate from the start.